Using a highly available Microsoft SQL Server database for ArcGIS service data can avoid downtime for your web services.

 Publisher and server machines use the same database

-If the GIS resource you share as a service uses the same database as the published service, and that database is mirrored, provide instance information for both the principal and mirror server in the Data source field of the shared database connection.
+If the GIS resource you share as a service uses the same database as the published service, and that database is mirrored, provide instance information for both the principal and mirror server in the Instance field of the shared database connection.

 Publisher and server machines use different databases

-If your GIS resource and your published service will use different databases for their source data (either replicated geodatabases or a managed database), you will have two separate database connections defined.
-To ensure high availability for your service, be sure that the connection file defined for the publisher uses the mirroring syntax already described.
+If your GIS resource and your published service will use different databases for their source data (either replicated geodatabases or a managed database), you must define two separate database connections.
+To ensure high availability for your service, ensure that the connection file defined for the publisher uses the mirroring syntax already described.